blaack32/Warp-Tunnel-Plus/README.md

 We prioritize data security by employing robust cryptographic measures.
 Your data is transmitted securely, ensuring it remains private and confidential.
 We adhere to a strict no-logs policy, meaning we do not collect, log, or share any of your personal information.

+# Advertisement policy
+To support our platform, we display ads.
+When you watch a reward ad, you'll receive an additional 3 hours of access to our features.
+Engaging with ads is optional but helps us keep the service running and provides you with extra benefits.

 # Changes to This Policy

 We may update this Privacy Policy from time to time.
 We will notify you of any significant changes.